Kotaii/frontendcategories/README.md

-Welcome to the estore Admin Dashboard app!
+Welcome to the estore Admin Dashboard!
 # AdminDashboard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.